-WCU WEST CHESTER UNIVERSITY FACULTY & STAFF GUIDE Emergencies - Life-threatening Situations (Call WCU Public Safety Office)
+WCU WEST CHESTER UNIVERSITY FACULTY & STAFF GUIDE

+Emergencies - Life-threatening Situations (Call WCU Public Safety Office)

 Ensure safely for all, deal with the student in a calm, non-confrontational marrier.
-Set limits, explain how the behavior is inappropriate.
-Set limits, explain how the chair of sporting the in the student escalates, contact Public Safely.
-In all cases adove, inform the Chair of your Department and the Dean of your Cotege.
+Set limits, explain how the behavior is inappropriate, Set limits, explain how the chair of section is safely in all cases adove, inform the Chair of your Department and the Dean of your Cotege.